 Takeaway Summary: According to the theory of Nobel Prize winning economist Ronald Coase, corporations exist to manage the transaction costs involved in organizing work.
 And the size of a corporation is determined by the optimal management of those costs.
 However, new information technologies have changed that transaction cost landscape for business processes.
 It is now more than ever possible to disaggregate the work of the firm, and still maintain corporate identity and control.
-And for the B2B integration business, the good news is that integration technologies have a leading role to play in this evolution.
+And for the intercompany integration technology business, the good news is that integration technologies have a leading role to play in this evolution.
 In support of a focus on "core competencies", corporations can now afford to disaggregate non-core functions -- and that means opportunity for the technologists that provide the low-cost, low-friction integration which makes it all possible.

 Climb on board!
 The forces of corporate re-organization are driving a whole train of IT integration opportunities.
 (Version 1.2)